 Once you have stored phone numbers in your Contacts, you can place calls to those numbers quickly and easily.

-- By pressing after searching for a phone number in Contacts or Recent Calls and highlighting it. - By using Speed Dialing.
+- By pressing after searching for a phone number in Contacts or Recent Calls and highlighting it. - Use Speed Dialing

 From Contacts